-National Center for Science and Engineering Statistics (NCSES), National Science Foundation: Funding is requested to maintain NCSES' ongoing activities to measure research and development trends, the science and engineering workforce, U.S. competitiveness, and the condition and progress of STEM education.
-Efficiencies and cost savings are anticipated in the areas of: 1) the National Survey of College Graduates and the Survey of Doctorate Recipients with the accelerated implementation of advanced data collection techniques; 2) acquisition of external, open market data sets; and 3) reduced FY 2018 efforts on modernizing the functionality and usability of online data systems and tools.
+National Center for Science and Engineering Statistics (NCSES), National Science Foundation: Funding is requested to maintain NCSES ongoing activities measuring research and development trends, the science and engineering workforce, U.S. competitiveness, and the condition and progress of STEM education.
+NCSES seeks to preserve recent gains in coverage and data quality and to explore and develop more cost-efficient measures of innovation, entrepreneurship, and competitiveness utilizing non-survey data in these areas: (1) the impact of open source software on the economy, (2) non-traditional pathways to working in STEM, and (3) innovation through company administrative data.